Lauren-Fulcher/vpc/pps-publish.md

 After the service is published, it cannot be unpublished.
 {: important}

+The Private Path service is now exposed for other accounts to connect to the service through Virtual Private Endpoint (VPE) gateways.

 ## Activating a Private Path service from the CLI
 {: #pps-cli-publish-private-path-service}
 {: cli}